bineta1994/boutique_ado/README.md

 ## **Testing**

-Made use of boostrap drid system to make the website responsive.
+Made use of boostrap grid system to make the website responsive.
 Try viewing all the pages in different browser sizes.

 **Media**: Retrieved the images from Code Institude